-The World Bank and the Food and Agriculture Organisation recognise three categories of fisherman on Lake Malawi: artisanal, semi-commercial and commercial.
-The artisanal and traditional sector is composed of small-scale fishermen who rely principally on non-motorised canoes and plank boats.
-The semi-commercial sector comprises pair-trawl operators who are assigned designated fishing territories.
-The commercial sector is solely made up of the Malawi Development Corporation (Maldeco).
-Press Foods Ltd - a subsidiary of Press Corporation Ltd, owns Maldeco.
+As at 1995, The World Bank and the Food and Agriculture Organisation recognised three categories of fisherman on Lake Malawi: artisanal, semi-commercial and commercial.
+The artisanal and traditional sector comprised small-scale fishermen who relied principally on non-motorised canoes and plank boats.
+The semi-commercial sector comprised pair-trawl operators who are assigned designated fishing territories.
+The commercial sector was solely made up of the Malawi Development Corporation (Maldeco).
+Press Foods Ltd, a subsidiary of Press Corporation Ltd, owns Maldeco.
 Most